GNGscr/debrand-design/UX_UI.md

 The site is structured as a **one-page scroll experience** with multiple visual layers:
 - **Intro animation section**: A fullscreen animated splash with logo reveal and call-to-action
+    - 📌 Created with gsap, to display usage of a different animation library besides framer motion
 - **Projects showcase**: Scroll-triggered entry with hover effects and clickable project cards
 - **About / bio section**: Structured block highlighting background, strengths, and mindset
 - **Contact / footer**: Final CTA section encouraging collaboration or outreach